junyanxu/Python-Heston-Option-Pricer/readme.md

 ```
 Now the gsl has been installed into your computer and the headers are in **\usr\local\include** and libraries object files are in **\usr\local\lib**

-* Switch to my Option directory. you will see setup.py there, type
+* Switch to my Python-Heston-Option-Pricer directory. you will see setup.py there, type
 ```
 sudo python setup.py build install
 ```